CameronArch/cse15l-lab-reports/LabReport-5.md

 ## TA Response

 First, run `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected`.
 Then, show what is contained in result.txt with `cat grading-area/result.txt`.
-Fianlly, send a screenshot of the terminal output or a copy of the output.
+Finally, send a screenshot of the terminal output or a copy of the output.

 ## Student Reply